Artificial Intelligence

 Most of the imposter scams work the same way.
 The scammer impersonates someone trustworthy like a child, romantic partner, or good friend.
 The scammer then convinces the victim to send money because they are distressed.
 Regardless of the story (I'm in jail, I was robbed, etc), the scammer will ask for money... immediately.

-If you receive a call like this, here are four tips to avoid becoming the victim of the scam:
+If you receive a call like this, here are four tips to avoid becoming the victim of this AI financial scams:

 1. Ask the caller a question that the impersonator could not answer.
 Something like "What month is my birthday?" or "What school do you go to"?
 If there is no response, hang up.